To schedule your consultation for help obtaining a marriage-based green card for your spouse, please contact us at 954.241.4209.

 This timeline will apply to you if you are a U.S. citizen or lawful permanent resident married to a foreign national who is still living abroad.
 Here is the general timeline you can use as a guideline.
 Processing times are subject to change.

-- Interview and Approval (3 or more months).
+- Interview and Approval (6-12 months).
 Once the NVC has received all necessary documents, the U.S. embassy or consulate in your spouse’s country of citizenship will schedule an interview.
 If approved, your spouse will be issued an immigrant visa that can be used to enter the U.S. The green card will be mailed to your spouse after arrival in the U.S.

 Adjustment of Status with the United States Citizenship and Immigration Services (USCIS)